 Strides is an iOS exclusive software and this habit tracker is claimed to be the best on the platform.
-On the surface of things, Strides is pretty much similar to the app Habitify, having a really clean professional UI, the software is fast and snappy and it is overall a joy to use.
+On the surface of things, Strides is pretty much similar to the app Habitify, having a clean, professional UI, the software is fast and snappy and it is overall a joy to use.

 But when compared to the app Habitify we found that Habitify is a little rigid when it comes to the types of goals that a user can set up and track.
-Strides is more flexible, as it includes some additional options for the types of habits that the user can set-up within it.
+Strides are more flexible, as it includes some additional options for the types of habits that the user can set-up within it.

 Through this app you can set-up street goals which are great for things like 30-day challenges, you can also set-up goals to be either “yes” or “no”, did you do them or did you not.
-The habits are based on a certain quantity of things, so if the user wants to take 10,000 steps per day they can actually feed the number quantity into the app.
+The habits are based on a certain quantity of things, so if the user wants to take 10,000 steps per day they can feed the number quantity into the app.

-In our humble opinion, Habitica goes beyond all habit trackers out there because instead of just letting the user track their habits it lets the user’s life become a glorious video game.
-From the looks of it the app looks like it was built by a mobile game development company.
+In our humble opinion, Habitica goes beyond all habit trackers out there because instead of just letting the user track their habits, it lets the user’s life become a glorious video game.
+From the looks of it, the app looks like it was built by a mobile game development company.

-This app is basically an RPG with habit tracking habits built-in.
-So when the user is working on self-improvement the user is actually building up a character from a game.
+This app is an RPG with habit tracking habits built-in.
+So when the user is working on self-improvement the user is building up a character from a game.
 This character can go on quests, party up with people and get mounts and all kinds of gear.

-One the game of Habitica starts the user really does not want to fail a single habit because the user would be trying to earn some gold to buy gear or trying to level up the Habitica game character.
+One the game of Habitica starts the user does not want to fail a single habit because the user would be trying to earn some gold to buy gear or trying to level up the Habitica game character.

-Another genius part about the app is that the user can party up with other people and go on quests and fight level bosses together.
-Please note that when the user is fighting a boss, at the end of each day the boss attacks the user and the only way a boss can cause you damage is when someone from the party fails to do their habits.
+Another genius part about the habit-tracking app is that the user can party up with other people and go on quests and fight level bosses together.
+Please note that when the user is fighting a boss, at the end of each day the boss attacks the user, and the only way a boss can cause you damage is when someone from the party fails to do their habits.
 So if people don’t end doing what they are supposed to be doing everyone in the group suffers for it.
 This gives a great accountability element to the app and gets the user motivated.